3scale/3scale-operator/doc/openapi-reference.md

 * The *reason* field is a unique, one-word, CamelCase reason for the condition’s last transition.
 * The *status* field is a string, with possible values **True**, **False**, and **Unknown**.
 * The *type* field is a string with the following possible values:
-  * Invalid: Indicates that the combination of configuration in the OpenapiSpec is not supported.
+  * Invalid: Indicates that the combination of configuration in the OpenAPISpec is not supported.
 This is not a transient error, but indicates a state that must be fixed before progress can be made;
   * Ready: Indicates the openapi resource has been successfully reconciled;
   * Failed: Indicates that an error occurred during reconcilliation;